The Riordans: Filming

 The Riordans proved to be a revolutionary television programme, both in Ireland and internationally.
-Its most dramatic innovation was in the use of OBUs (Outside Broadcast Units) to film most of each episode on location in the countryside.
-This was a marked innovation.
-Previously soap operas had all been studio-based, with even supposed exterior filming all done with studio sets built in sound stages.'On location' filming was up to that point avoided for technical and financial reasons; firstly on location filming was reliant on weather conditions, which meant it was difficult to manage costs.
-Secondly costs of transporting sets, wardrobe, cameras, and film made on location shooting more expensive, while the extra time involved in transporting edited footage back to studio, in the days before satellite links, also meant that on location shoots, unless taking place beside the studio, were avoided.
-Thirdly, recording sound was thought to be more complicated in an open environment, and much easier on closed studio sound stages.
+Its most dramatic innovation was in the use of outside broadcast units to film most of each episode on location in the countryside.
+Previously, drama serials were studio-based, with even supposed exterior filming all done with sets built in sound stages.
+Location filming was previously avoided for technical and financial reasons; firstly, it was reliant on weather conditions, which meant it was difficult to manage costs.
+Secondly, costs of transporting sets, wardrobe, cameras and film made location shooting more expensive, while the extra time involved in transporting edited footage back to studio, in the days before satellite links, also meant that location shoots were avoided.
+Thirdly, recording sound was thought to be more complicated in an open environment, and much easier on sound stages.

 Telefís Éireann decided however to film most of The Riordans on location given that creating a farm set was not possible around the Dublin city studios at Montrose.
-Even if space had been available, it would have been impossible to mask the city sounds (traffic, aeroplanes overhead, Garda Síochána (police) sirens, etc.).
-However to speed up the process of getting the film back to studio for editing, it filmed the programme on a farm near Dunboyne in County Meath, even though it set it in County Kilkenny, which was further away.
+Even if space had been available, it would have been impossible to mask city sounds.
+To speed up the process of getting film back to the editing studio, it filmed the programme on a farm near Dunboyne in County Meath, even though it set it in County Kilkenny.

-In 1975 the programme began to be filmed and transmitted in colour, having been available in monochrome only up to then.

-Influence on other shows
+The programme began colour transmission in 1975.